 Software like Puppet and Chef take the same idea of configuration management and remote execution to the next level.
 They can do stuff like install a software package on a CentOS and a Debian server, and the software will decide itself how to best install and configure the package for maximum compatibility.
 However, with these, you'll lose a level of accessibility.
 Commands are all written in Ruby or their own proprietary language.
 The barrier for entry is much higher, and getting familiar with these systems can take weeks, if not months.

 Finally, we have our favorite option: online, remote server management applications.
 Oh hey, that's us!
 That's ServerSuit!
-Really, thought, when we were looking at solutions to managing multiple Linux servers we went through the same options we listen above and found them lacking in one way or another.
+Really, though, when we were looking at solutions to managing multiple Linux servers we went through the same options we listed above and found them lacking in one way or another.
 You either get plenty of options and flexibility, or you get ease of use and accessibility.
 But we couldn't ever manage to get both.
 So we built a solution that does both.

 Anyone can use ServerSuit, whether you're a vet or a beginner.
-And our app covers you if you got just one server or a hundred.
+And our app covers you whether you got just one server or a hundred.
 We got remote management, monitoring, pre-configured software package installation, custom scripts, you name it, on lock.

 And you can try it all right now!
 Free!
 For 30 days when you sign up!
 We think if you give us a shot, you won't want to use anything else for your remote server management.

 Hope this gave you an idea of what you're getting into with server management.
 Follow us @serversuit and on Facebook for future articles and updates!